Nendyy/Nendyy/README.md

 </a>
 </div>

 - ⚡ Fun fact: I sing along to 85% of the music on my playlist.

 [![Github stats](https://github-readme-stats.vercel.app/api?username=Nendyy&show_icons=true&theme=github_dark&show_icons=true)](https://github.com/Nendyy)

- Thank you for visitng my profile and do have a lovely day ❤️.
+ Thank you for visiting my profile and do have a lovely day ❤️.